QuantileRegressionLab/QMGM/README.md

 # README file

-The scripts in this repository are designed to evaluate the performance of the research detailed in [*Quantile and Expectile Copula-Based Hidden Markov Regression Models for the Analysis of the Cryptocurrency Market* by Foroni, Merlo, and Petrella (2024)](https://doi.org/10.48550/arXiv.2307.06400).
-This evaluation includes a simulation study of copula-based quantile and expectile Hidden Markov Models (CQHMM and CEHMM) and an application of these models to a dataset of financial returns.
+The scripts in this repository can be used to reproduce the results in [*Mid-quantile mixed graphical models with an application to mass public shootings in the United Statest* by L. Merlo, M. Geraci and L. Petrella].

 ## Prerequisites